Pierre-François-Léonard Fontaine

 Pierre-François-Léonard Fontaine (/fr/; 20 September 1762 – 10 October 1853) was a French neoclassical architect, interior decorator, designer and artist.

-In addition to his important contributions to the architecture and interior design of his day, Pierre Fontaine was remarkable for his ability to not only prosper in his architectural career, but also to survive the numerous tumultuous regime changes – his architectural practice prospered for seven decades, from the Consulate to the reign of Napoleon III, almost without interruption.
+In addition to his contributions to the architecture and interior design of his day, Pierre Fontaine's career survived numerous regime changes from the Consulate to the reign of Napoleon III.

 Life and work

 Fontaine was born in Pontoise, Val-d'Oise in 1762.
 His father, Pierre Fontaine (1735-1807), was an architect and fountain designer.
 In 1778 and 1779, the 16-year old participated, with his father, on building the hydraulic systems at the Château de L'Isle-Adam, which belonged to Louis-François-Joseph de Bourbon, Count of La Marche and Prince of Conti.

 Education and the beginning of the partnership with Percier

 In 1779, he moved to Paris, where he followed the teachings of Antoine-François Peyre.
-He was elected to the Académie de Beaux-arts in 1782 and won the second Prix de Rome in 1785 (he lived in Rome for several years starting in 1787).
-It was during this period that he met Charles Percier, a fellow student in Peyre’s workshop (Percier also won the prix de Rome and joined Fontaine there a year later).
+He was elected to the Académie de Beaux-arts in 1782 and won the second prix de Rome in 1785 (he lived in Rome for several years starting in 1787).
+It was during this period that he met Charles Percier, a fellow student in Peyre's workshop (Percier also won the prix de Rome and joined Fontaine there a year later).